 Access a digital carbon and greenhouse gas accounting system to quantify your operation’s carbon sequestration and greenhouse gas emission reduction potentials based on multiple management scenarios.

-Access a digital carbon sequestration and greenhouse gas mitigation evaluation tool specific to conservation practices implemented through USDA’s Natural Resources Conservation Service.
+Access a digital carbon sequestration and greenhouse gas mitigation evaluation tool specific to conservation practices implemented through NRCS.

-Access tools to respond or prepare for climate-related events that may impact your operation, assess risk and vulnerability, and inform decision making.
+Access tools and webinars for responding to or preparing for climate-related events that may impact your operation, assess risk and vulnerability, and inform decision making.

 NRCS offers a variety of programs, services, resources and tools to help farmers, ranchers, forest landowners and partners pursue voluntary conservation efforts to deliver climate solutions.